sh1n0bi/sh1n0bi-dojo.github.io/_posts/htb/2020-03-14-HTB-Chatterbox.md

 ```

-We can change the permissions, to allow Alfred to read the flag.
+We can change the ownership, to allow Alfred to read the flag.

 ```